gvwilson/sensibleadventures/booksters-apprentice.md

 hands around her throat…

 With a final nod to Vaszlav, Uyves turned back toward Starboard Town.
-As soon as he rounded the corner, Jaromir set his pack down and and fished his homestone out of the bushes where he'd thrown it.
+As soon as he rounded the corner, Jaromir set his pack down and fished his homestone out of the bushes where he'd thrown it.

 "Wonderful," Vaszlav said tiredly.
 "Perhaps you could have waited until the young *sra* was not here?"